 The mountain ecosystem is unique to the area.
 Because of the higher elevations, it is cooler and more rain falls than in the surrounding desert.

-Shrubs such as scarlet bouvardia, littleleaf leadtree, trompillo, evergreen sumac, fragrant sumac, Apache plume, little walnut, tree cholla, Torrey yucca, catclaw acacia and agarito grow commonly in the park.
+The park is home to oaks, junipers, and a wide variety of grasses that cover the rugged terrain.
+Common pinyon pines, typically unable to live in west Texas desert habitats, are scattered in the higher elevations.
+Shrubs such as scarlet bouvardia, littleleaf lead tree, trompillo, evergreen sumac, fragrant sumac, Apache plum, cholla, torry yucca, catclaw acacia and agarito grow here.
 Some of these flower abundantly.
 During wet years, wildflowers fill the park.